Thai court grants custody to Japanese father of 13 surrogate children

 “The petitioner is an heir and president of a well-known company listed in a stock exchange in Japan, owner and shareholder in many companies, and receives dividend of more than 100 million baht ($3.18 million) from a single company in a year, which shows the petitioner has professional stability and an ample income to raise all the children,” the court said in a statement.

-“Therefore, it is ruled that all the 13 children are legal children of the petitioner...and the petitioner is their sole guardian.”
+“Therefore, it is ruled that all the 13 children are legal children of the petitioner ... and the petitioner is their sole guardian.”

 The court gave no further details about the man, but said he plans to raise the 13 children in Japan where he lives, adding that he had previously raised his other surrogate children in Cambodia and Japan.

-When the case was first lodged in 2014, Thai police had said the man was 24 years old.
+When the case was first lodged in 2014, police had said the man was 24 years old.

-The man’s Thai lawyer Kong Suriyamonthon said his client plans to raise the 13 children, who are aged around 4, in Japan.
+The man’s lawyer, Kong Suriyamonthon, said his client plans to raise the 13 children, who are aged around 4, in Japan.

 When asked why the man would want so many children at the same time, Kong said: “He has personal and business reasons.
 He was born in a big family, so he wants his children to grow up together.”